ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests@tr.md

 1. If the origin does not match one of the following values, stop and return an error response:

     - `<publisher's domain>.cdn.ampproject.org`
-    - the publisher's origin (aka yours)
+    - yayıncının kaynağı (yani sizinki)

     where `*` represents a wildcard match, and not an actual asterisk ( * ).